IBM/augmented-reality-powered-interior-decorator/README.md

 # Troubleshooting

+Please see [troubleshooting guide](TROUBLESHOOTING.md) for solutions to some commonly occuring problems.

 * Click on the `Logcat` button at the bottom of the screen in Android Studio to see the console log outputs by the application as shown.

 <img src="doc/source/images/troubleshooting.png" alt="androidstudio" width="800" />